-While most cerebral palsy cases of are congenital, many children develop the motor disorder as a result of injury, infection, or another form of medical malpractice at or shortly after birth.
+While most cerebral palsy cases are congenital, many children develop the motor disorder as a result of injury, infection, or another form of medical malpractice at or shortly after birth.
 While many parents understandably want to focus on medical help for their child in the early days of infancy, it is equally important to seek counsel from a cerebral palsy lawyer who can provide guidance about what financial help may be available for your family.

 If your child has experienced birth trauma leading to a diagnosis of cerebral palsy or another form of neurological disorder impairing their movement and coordination, filing a cerebral palsy lawsuit can help you receive compensation to pay for treatments, long-term care, and other associated medical expenses.